 Refer to the Installation Manual provided with the LP kit for conversion from natural gas to propane gas and for altitude adjustments.

-NOTE: Up to 2,000 feet, no changes are required; above 2,000 feet, please refer to the gas/electric package unit specification sheets for required kit(s).
+NOTE: For altitudes above 2,000 feet, please refer to the gas/electric package unit specification sheet for required kit(s).